Connections-Business-Directory/Connections/README.md

 [Complete Changelog can be found here.](http://connections-pro.com/changelog/)

+= 8.41 04/30/2019 =
+* NEW: Add option to display country names in the address country autocomplete in either English or in their native translation.
+The later being the default which matches core WordPress when displaying country names for the site language preference.
+* TWEAK: Tweak to expiration of cached extension status checks.
+* OTHER: Update EDD-SL Plugin Updater library from 1.6.14 to 1.6.18.
+* TWEAK: Do not subtract the timeout value from time when setting up the last checked property.

 = 8.40.2 04/26/2019 =
 * TWEAK: Update the user agent to match the extension plugin info request.